 You can use WinUI in the following ways in desktop apps:

 - You can update existing WPF, Windows Forms, and C++/Win32 apps to use XAML Islands to host WinUI 2.x controls in the apps.

 - Starting with WinUi 3.0 Preview 1, you can create .NET and C++/Win32 apps that use an entirely WinUI-based UI.

 MSIX is a modern Windows app package format that provides a universal packaging experience for all Windows apps, including UWP, WPF, Windows Forms and Win32 apps.
-MSIX brings together the best aspects of MSI, .appx, App-V and ClickOnce installation technologies and is built to be safe, secure, and reliable.
+MSIX brings together the best aspects of MSI, .appx, App-V and ClickOnce installation technologies to provide a modern and reliable packaging experience.

 Packaging your desktop Windows apps in MSIX packages gets you access to a robust installation and updating experience, a managed security model with a flexible capability system, support for the Microsoft Store, enterprise management, and many custom distribution models.

 For more information, see Package desktop applications in the MSIX documentation.

 .NET Core 3 is the latest major release of .NET Core.
 The highlight of this release is support for Windows desktop apps, including Windows Forms and WPF apps.
 You can run new and existing Windows desktop apps on .NET Core 3 and enjoy all the benefits that .NET Core has to offer.
 UWP controls that are hosted in XAML Islands can also be used in Windows Forms and WPF apps that target .NET Core 3.